kdyhl/singleCell_tcURD/README.md

     |_should contain information to identify which timepoint sample is from<br/>

-**Output files:**<br/>
+**main Output files:**<br/>
--seriers of RDS files record URD object, which could be used for visualize/analyses in original URD package
+-several RDS files recording URD object from each step, which could be used for visualize/analyses in original URD package

--pdf files to visualize lineages
+-pdf file showing the lineage tree

 check our paper "Human Primodial Germ Cells are Specified from Lineage Primed Progenitors" reently acepted on Cell Reports, with previewd version here https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3443016.